 Behavioral targeting enables personalization by recognizing customers’ context to provide the most appropriate type of content at the right time.

-Here are some example audience groups to target:
+Here are some behavioral marketing examples of audience groups to target:

 The history of frequent bookers indicates that they’ll probably purchase again.
 So keep them updated with the latest recommendations, personalized based on their preferences.